astralfrontier/astralfrontier.org-OLD/content/pages/settings/falkens-matrix.md

 Timeline
 --------

+**1947:** _TMA-0 is discovered in a gorge in Africa.
+The implications will inform the thinking of American and Russian strategic thinkers for decades to come._

+_The strong and irrational reactions exhibited by military enlisted men convinced the Air Force that an artificial intellignce system - such as Colossus, the WOPR, or Skynet - is required in the case of an alien invasion, so that human frailty will not endanger the species if the aliens turn out to be hostile.
+This testing later gives rise to stories of the Roswell UFO crash, where even members of the Air Force with inside information were convinced an alien had landed._

+**1969:** Astronauts Neil Armstrong and Edwin Aldrin land Eagle on Moon at Mare Tranquilitatis. ([2001])

 **1970:** The intelligent computer "Colossus" is brought online in the United States to oversee nuclear defense, and begins communicating with its Soviet equivalent, "Guardian".
 Its creator, Dr. Charles Forbin, attempts to restrain Colossus when it goes out of control. ([CFP])

 _Nuclear war is barely averted thanks to the efforts of Dr. Stephen Falken, an artificial intelligence and machine-learning researcher who worked on Colossus under Dr. Forbin.
 While Forbin wants nothing further to do with the military, Falken reluctantly accepts that only the military can fund his researches._